rawsrc/PhpEcho/README.md

 generating the helpers.
 The code for the view part of your project is not impacted by the upgrade.

 **NEW FEATURE IN PhpEcho v5.0.0:**<br>
-1. Removing the constants `HELPER_BOUND_TO_CLASS_INSTANCE` and `HELPER_RETURN_ESCAPED_DATA`
+1. Removing th constant `HELPER_BOUND_TO_CLASS_INSTANCE` which is replaced by `PhpEcho::addBindableHelper`
-Now, the engine is able to check when data must be escaped and preserve the datatype when it's safe in HTML context
+2. Removing the constant `HELPER_RETURN_ESCAPED_DATA`.
+Now, the engine is able to check when data must be escaped and preserve the native datatype when it's safe in HTML context
-2. Instead of dying silently with `null` or empty string, the engine now throws an `Exception` You must produce a better code as the engine will crash on each low quality code segment.
+2. Instead of dying silently with `null` or empty string, the engine now throws an `Exception` You must produce a better code as it will crash on each low quality segment.
 3. Add new method `renderBlock()` to link easily a child block to its parent
 4. Many code improvements
 5. Soon "Fully tested": tests are in progress